mvolkmann/blog/src/remix.md

 Styling that is specific to a page or component can be defined in `.css` files that are imported into the source file for the page or component.

+CSS files for components can be placed in the same directory as the corresponding `.tsx` file and imported using the path `./{some-name}.css`.

+CSS files for routes should be placed in the `app/styles` directory and imported using the path `~/styles/{some-name}.css`.

 For example:

 ```ts